Ahmadalhindi/lithium-battery-recycle-blog/README.md

 </p>

 ### Sign in Option
-Provide a link to Sign up if the user not registered yet.
+Provide a link to Sign up if the users have not registered yet.

 ### Sign in Form
 - Username